2022 Dodge Durango Trim Levels, Configurations & Comparisons.

 Proper research can help buyers find the right version of the 2022 Dodge Durango for their needs.
 Each trim level more or less builds off the one that came before it, and the following guide will highlight the differences between them all.

-Compare the 2022 Dodge Durango SXT vs GT Trim Levels.
+Compare the SXT vs GT Trims.
 What is the difference?

 The entry-level 2022 Durango SXT comes standard with rear-wheel drive but is also available with all-wheel drive.
 It has a 3.6L V6 engine underneath the hood that pumps out 295-horsepower and 260 lb-ft of torque.
 The engine is mated to a responsive eight-speed automatic transmission that moves the SUV around nicely.
 Rear-wheel-drive models are equipped with a load-leveling suspension.